Obragius/CodePlus/README.md

 Stage 1

-- Syntax ; Variable ; Language specifics
+- Syntax ; Variable ; Language specifics [Planned for 01.02.2023]

+  -- Code Minute (Use of different datatypes)

-- Idea of expressions (Something evalueates to x, treat it as x)
+- Idea of expressions (Something evalueates to x, treat it as x) [Planned for 08.02.2023]

+  -- Code Minute (Use of expressions)

-- If, else conditions ; Comparisons
+- If, else conditions ; Comparisons [Planned for 22.02.2023]

 - For, while and do while loops